+The file from scenarios A was written over three sessions and has the largest file size.

+The files from scenarios B and H are a bit larger than the file in scenario G, but the unused space in persist_B.h5 and persist_H.h5 is tracked free space.
+The space may be reused in later sessions if more HDF5 objects are added to the file.

+The files from scenarios I and J are larger than the files from scenarios G and H. These four files were created in a single session.
+This is because the Aggregator VFD and VFD strategies do not track free space, even within a single session, and therefore do not reuse any space that is released as HDF5 objects are manipulated.
+The file in scenario I, aggrvfd_I.h5, is larger than the file in scenario J, vfd_J.h5, because bytes in the aggregators’ blocks have become unaccounted in the process of managing space.
+The VFD strategy does not use the aggregators, but allocates space directly from the file driver.

+The Scenarios K - N described later will illustrate that the Aggregator VFD and VFD strategies have the benefit of saving file space when the usage pattern is adding HDF5 objects without deletion.

-Scenarios G and H, no Objects Deleted
+Scenarios K – N, no Objects Deleted

-In scenarios G and H, datasets are added to each file and no objects are deleted.
-Scenario G uses the Aggregator VFD strategy, and scenario H uses the VFD strategy.
+In scenarios K - M, datasets are added to each file and no objects are deleted.
+Scenario K uses the All strategy, scenario L uses the All Persist strategy, scenario M uses the Aggregator VFD strategy, and scenario N uses the VFD strategy.
 The activity in each scenario occurs in one session.
-After scenarios G and H are described, they are compared with scenarios A and B.
+All the scenarios are described below and compared.

-Scenario G, Session 1: Create File, Add Objects
+Scenario K, Session 1: Create File, Add Objects—All strategy

-In the only session of this scenario, a user creates an HDF5 file named aggrvfd_G.h5 using the Aggregator VFD strategy.
+In the only session of this scenario, a user creates an HDF5 file named no_persist_K.h5 using the All strategy.
 See page 9 for more information.
-The user then adds four datasets (dset1, dset2, dset3, and dset4) and closes the file.
+The user then adds six datasets (dset1, dset2, dset3, dset4, dset5 and dset6) and closes the file.

-The command line h5stat –S aggrvfd_G.h5 produces the following output:
+The command line h5stat –S no_persist_K.h5 produces the following output:

-Filename: ./aggrvfd_G.h5
+Filename: no_persist_K.h5

+File space management strategy: H5F_FILE_SPACE_ALL

 Summary of file space information:

-File metadata: 2208 bytes
+File metadata: 2488 bytes

-Raw data: 120640 bytes
+Raw data: 232640 bytes

 Amount/Percent of tracked free space: 0 bytes/0.0%

-Unaccounted space: 1936 bytes
+Unaccounted space: 1704 bytes

-Total space: 124784 bytes
+Total space: 236832 bytes

-Scenario H, Session 1: Create File, Add Objects
+Scenario L, Session 1: Create File, Add Objects—All Persist strategy

-In the only session of this scenario, a user creates an HDF5 file named vfd_H.h5 using the VFD strategy.
-The user then adds four datasets (dset1, dset2, dset3, and dset4) and closes the file.
+In the only session of this scenario, a user creates an HDF5 file named persist_L.h5 using the All Persist strategy.
+The user then adds six datasets (dset1, dset2, dset3, dset4, dset5 and dset6) and closes the file.

-The command line h5stat –S vfd_H.h5 produces the following output:
+The command line h5stat –S persist_L.h5 produces the following output: